Financial Aid Programs

 Alternative loan programs are credit-based loans available to help those students whose needs are not fully met by other government loan programs, institutional or outside scholarships, and/or employment.
 They include the federal Grad PLUS and private, commercial student loans.

 The unsubsidized Stafford loan is available up to $20,500 annually at a 6.8% fixed interest rate.
 Students must be enrolled at least half-time and receive a six-month grace period prior to repayment after graduation or dropping below half-time enrollment.

 Grad PLUS loans are credit-based federal loans available to help those students whose needs are not fully met by other government loan programs, institutional or outside scholarships, and/or employment and who choose not to borrow private loans (also credit-based).

 Scholarships awarded by Seattle University School of Law do not require a separate application process except for the Scholars for Justice Award, The Douglas R Nash Native American Law Scholarship, Law Librarianship Scholarship, and the Outlaws Civil Rights Scholarship.

-Through either need-based federal work-study or through non work-study (non-need-based work), on-campus employment offers students the opportunity to work in one of the many available positions at the Law School or for positions located elsewhere on the Seattle University campus.
+Through either need-based federal work-study or through non work-study (non-need-based work), on-campus employment offers students the opportunity to work in one of the available positions at the Law School or for positions located elsewhere on the Seattle University campus.